 Reporting Period means one month of gas.

+Auction Calendar means a table containing information relating to specific auctions and published by the European Network of Transmission System Operators for Gas (ENTSO-G) by January of each calendar year, indicating the important dates, including start dates, and typical capacity products to be auctioned for the auctions that will take place between March and February of the following year.

 Cooperation Contract means a contract concluded between the TSO and other gas system operator in order to increase the efficiency of transmission and other services at the entry and exit points, to facilitate commercial and technical cooperation between the operators.